Port Elizabeth Eastern Cape, South Africa Travel Guide

 Port Elizabeth's location positions it for broader South African exploration.

-If you visited in summer, return during winter or spring (During the Months of june to november) for peak whale watching in Algoa Bay.
+If you visited in summer, return during winter or spring (During the Months of between june and november) for peak whale watching in Algoa Bay.

-Witness Southern Right Whales in their natural habitat at this time.
+Witness Southern Right Whales in their natural environment at this very time.

 This season draws many visitors for its unique marine attractions.